-Pre-prepared meals vs DIY cooking: what's best to eat on your camping trip trip?
+Pre-prepared meals vs DIY cooking: what's best for your camping trips?

-But if you’re overnighting somewhere that makes starting a fire impractical or ill-advised – perhaps on the bare fuel-free flanks of a hill or while wild camping in a fragile or forested area, where there’s a risk of contagion from naked flames, or simply somewhere that doesn’t permit open fires – then it’s great to have a one-pot meal option you can prepare on a stove.
+Of course, camp cooking is best done on an open fire.
+If you’re overnighting somewhere that makes starting a fire impractical or ill-advised – perhaps on the bare fuel-free flanks of a hill or while wild camping in a fragile or forested area, where there’s a risk of contagion from naked flames, or simply somewhere that doesn’t permit open fires – it’s great to have a one-pot meal option you can prepare on a stove.

 But there is also a huge (and ever growing) range of pre-prepared, lightweight and tidily packaged camping meals out there, which can be turned into a nutritious feast by simply adding some boiled water, stirring and waiting a few minutes.